score-partners/score.partners/process/4-development-setup.md

 This phase is followed by [Iterative development sprint (Months 6 to 9)](5-development-sprints.md).

-## IoT Registry Project example story of developer team collaboration:
+## IoT Registry Project example story:

-Amsterdam and Aarhus both provide a team of 1 product owner and 2 front-end developers and 1 back end developer for the entire project.
+> Amsterdam and Aarhus both provide a team of 1 product owner and 2 front-end developers and 1 back end developer for the entire project.
 The product owner and a developer set up the project infrastructure (GitHub, Licence and Contributing guidelines, Issue and PR templates), build systems (a Jenkins server) and set up a shared tools for Continuous Integration testing (Coveralls, Greenkeeper)